Deterministic Sort-Free Candidate Pruning for Scalable MIMO Box Decoding: Low-Complexity Box Candidate Pruning

 \subsection{Efficient PED Comparison Techniques}

-As shown in Fig. \ref{fig:QAM_Box_diagram}(b), each parent node at layer $i+1$ generates a fixed set of candidates nodes, referred to as a \textit{'box cluster'} at layer $i$.
+Each parent node at layer $i+1$ generates a fixed set of candidate nodes, referred to as a \textit{box cluster} at layer $i$.
 Since all candidates in a cluster originate from the same parent and differ only in their positions within the QAM grid, we can exploit the regular structure of the QAM grid to derive low-complexity approaches for comparing the PEDs.